nathanial/geist/BulletproofLightingPlan.md

 ### Phase 1 – Worker Contract

 1. Extend `BuildJob` with `geometry_rev` snapshot and neighbor seam revs.
-2. Lighting worker copies seam revs into result and increments `lighting_rev` atomically on success.
+2. Lighting worker copies the seam revs it actually read into the result and increments `lighting_rev` atomically on success.
-3. Runtime discards results where `job.geometry_rev` != `chunk.geometry_rev`.
+3. Runtime discards results where `job.geometry_rev` != `chunk.geometry_rev` or where any consumed seam rev is lower than the highest `required_rev` recorded for that face.

 ### Phase 2 – Seam Storage

 1. Switch micro border maps to `(Arc<[u8]>, u64 rev)` tuples.
-2. Provide helper `neighbor_micro_borders_with_rev` returning slices + revs.
+2. Provide helper `neighbor_micro_borders_with_rev` returning slices + revs, ensuring callers know exactly which rev they sampled for dependency accounting.

 ### Phase 3 – Scheduler Overhaul

 1. Introduce `IntentCause::LightingDependency` with high priority and own queue limit.
 2. On `LightingUpdated`, enqueue all six neighbors with `(required_rev = lighting_rev)`.
-3. When scheduling a chunk, merge dependency intents: keep the max `required_rev` and mark older queued jobs obsolete.
+3. When scheduling a chunk, merge dependency intents: keep the max `required_rev` per face, mark older queued jobs obsolete, and bump an `invalidate_before_rev` watermark so in-flight jobs that were spawned with lower requirements are rejected on completion.
-4. Allow lighting jobs even if an edit job is in flight; runtime reconciles by comparing revs.
+4. Allow lighting jobs even if an edit job is in flight; runtime reconciles by comparing revs and by rejecting outputs that miss newly demanded seam revs.

 ### Phase 4 – Integration Tests